Code-Institute-Submissions/MS1-3/README.md

 ## Feature Change/Left to Implement

 Navbar: NA
 Home: Split into two categories and create a full width-height Hero image
 Deals: Simplify banner and add content with HTML and CSS instead on the image and make a user-controllable carousel
-Services: Add 'Find More...' and link to the page with more info about the subject.
+Services: Add 'Find More...' and link to the page with more info about the subject
-Testimonials: Add live feed and make as the carousel.
+Testimonials: Add live feed and make as the carousel
 Footer: implement postcode, city, email validators.
 Include T&C, Careers, Policies pages.
 As for now, they are just placeholders.
 Make a map responsive again.

 ## Credits